psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 # Understanding and different Scenarios of a Pooling & Sharing Systems (PSS)

-A pooling & sharing system (PSS) for SatCom services is a centralised platform that connects users' needs and providers' offers.
+A pooling & sharing system (PSS) for (Gov)SatCom services is a centralised platform that connects users' needs and providers' offers.
 A provider can offer their services and add their resources to a common pool managed by the PSS from which users can select the best fitting option for their needs.
 A PSS gives its users a dedicated interface to specify their needs in such a way that their input can be processed automatically to find suitable options or at least to identify providers that are capable of making a serious offer.
-In the commercial domain, this enables open competition between providers in the SatCom market by striving to make better and more attractive offers for the users, that can promote innovation and growth.
+In the commercial domain, this enables open competition between providers in the (Gov)SatCom market by striving to make better and more attractive offers for the users, that can promote innovation and growth.
-In the governmental domain, this allows to optimise the usage of governmental SatCom resources, e.g., as part of a common space communication plan for EU member states.
+In the governmental domain, this allows to optimise the usage of governmental (Gov)SatCom resources, e.g., as part of a common space communication plan for EU member states.
 Users can share the ordered resources among each other, but this is internally handled by a PSS.
 For example, a PSS can support defining the hierarchical structure of an organization with its sub-organizations and community of users.
 Therefore, an organization as a user of a PSS might order an internet access service that will be used by its sub-organizations/users.